Approved BHSFG Near-Term Initiatives

 For this initiative, DPHHS contracted with a vendor to create and host a Crisis Worker Certification Course.
 This course intends to train crisis service providers in key areas like suicidology, intervention strategies, and community resources.
 The vendor is currently working with DPHHS and crisis providers to develop the curriculum.

-Update as of August 2025: DPHHS has partnered with the University of Montana to create a 40-hour training course for all crisis workers, including 988 operators and mobile responders.
-Curriculum development began in August 2024, with a testable version expected by October 2025.
+Update as of November 2025: DPHHS has partnered with the University of Montana to create a 40-hour training course for all crisis workers, including 988 operators and mobile responders.
+Curriculum development began in August 2024, and the course finalization is currently underway.
+The pilot cohort for this course will begin in January 2026.

 Date Approved by Commission 01/11/24